 Professionals

-○ Baccalaureate degree from a U.S. university or foreign equivalent
+○ Job requiring at least a U.S. baccalaureate degree or foreign equivalent

 Other workers

-• Approved Petition for Amerasian, Widow(er), or Special Immigrant (Form I-360)
+• Approved Petition for Amerasian, Widow(er), or Special Immigrant, Form I-360, unless a specific exception applies

 We hope this article on getting a work visa in the USA was helpful!
 If you’re interested in learning more about studying in the U.S. and other countries, feel free to check out the Study in the USA and the Available Programs for International Students!